vialab/SMT/contributing.md

  * the version of processing that you're using
  * the version of smt that you're using
  * your current operating system
- * the code of the sketh that caused the issue
+ * the code of the sketch that caused the issue
  * the console output
  * maybe a screenshot?